oso179/project/README.md

 ===================================================================

 - 'README.txt'
-- 'step5extract.txt': Shows the tidy data set created in step 5 of the instructions.
+- 'result.txt': Shows the tidy data set created in step 5 of the instructions.
 - 'R file.R': Shows the R code.
 - 'codebook.txt': Shows the meaning of terms.